 Like Camilla, Torkel also joined DNV GL right after university.
 He chose DNV GL over other large Norwegian engineering companies, citing the atmosphere and people he met at his interview as the decisive factors.

-"I didn't know very much about DNV GL before I started, but I'm delighted with the choice I made," he says.
+"I was curious about my career opportunities in DNV GL before I started, and I'm delighted with the choice I made," he says.

 "Working for DNV GL has given me many opportunities, and I've had many different jobs within the company.
 The fact that this is a global company means we can work abroad for short or long periods.
 I've experienced many exciting places in connection with work.
 That and my colleagues are the reason for me staying with the company."